asmaloney/gactar/README.md

 ### Run

-1. Activate the virtual environment:

-   `. ./env/bin/activate`

-2. Run gactar:
+1. Run gactar:

    `./gactar -w`

-3. Open your browser to the URL it outputs (e.g. http://localhost:8181)
+2. Open your browser to the URL it outputs (e.g. http://localhost:8181)

 ## Why gactar?